All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 531 (Manga), Episode 432 (Anime)

-A chief-guard of Impel Down and the one in command of the Jailer Beasts.
+The Security Chief of Impel Down and the one in command of the Jailer Beasts.
 She's a sadistic person who enjoys hearing the screams of her enemies (and even of her allies) and, fittingly for her sadist personality, she has a pitchfork with a concealed whip as a weapon of choice.
 She has a crush on Magellan.

 - Affectionate Nickname: Invoked, as she wants to be called Sadi-Chan.
 In the English dub she demands to be called 'Mistress Sadie', which is fitting given her dominatrix nature.